Tickets

 SUPPORTING PROGRAMME FOR THE EXHIBITION

-Yes, the Kusama exhibition is accompanied by a varied programme for all ages.
-You can find further information and dates here.
+Yes, the Cezanne exhibition is accompanied by a richly varied schedule of events catering to all age groups.
+Detailed information and dates are available here.

 Yes.
-The audio guide leads you through the exhibition with an entertaining dialogue and provides compelling insights into the artistic development of Yayoi Kusama.
-It is available in German, French and English and can be heard via a rental device or on your own smartphone with headphones.
+The audio guide leads through the exhibition in the form of an entertaining dialogue, providing fascinating insights into Cezanne’s artistic development.
+It is available in English, German, French and Swiss-German Sign Language, and can be accessed via a rental device or using your own smartphone with earphones.

 OFFERS FOR GROUPS